cloudflare/quiche/README.md

 Note that the minimum API level is 21 for all target architectures.

-Depending on NDK version, you can take one of the following way.
+Depending on the NDK version used, you can take one of the following procedures:

 [Android NDK]: https://developer.android.com/ndk